iPhone SE already seeing strong sales, Android switchers

-It was widely expected that the new phone, driven by Apple's A13 Bionic chip that's faster than much more expensive Androids, would be popular.
+It was widely expected that the new iphone, driven by Apple's A13 Bionic chip that's faster than much more expensive Androids, would be popular.
 But, pundits also expected that buyers would significantly scale down their purchasing decisions to save money, due to financial impacts.

 Coming over from Android